KetchuppOfficial/Splay_Tree/README.md

 ## Requirements

-The following applications have to be installed:
+The following applications and libraries have to be installed:

 - CMake of version 3.20 (or higher)
 - gtest library